OneNoteDev/OneNotePicker-Android/README.md

 ####Output

-The activity returns a **resultCode** of either RESULT\_OK, when the user successfully selects a section or RESULT\_CANCELLED when the user either cancels the operation or the operation fails due to an error.
+The activity returns a **resultCode** of either RESULT\_OK, when the user successfully selects a section or RESULT\_CANCELED when the user either cancels the operation or the operation fails due to an error.

 When the **resultCode** value is RESULT\_OK, the **OneNotePickerActivity** class returns the following values through the **getExtras** method on the **data** object returned by your implementation of the **onActivityResult(int requestCode, int resultCode, Intent data)** method: